Got a question? Here are some answers:

-Q: Could you clarify what ‘All submissions become the property of Work Design Magazine.’
+Q: Could you clarify what ‘All submissions become the property of Work Design Magazine’ means?

 A: With regard to the ownership, depending on the number of entries, we intend to publish as many of the truly innovative submissions as possible.
 We will credit all submissions for individuals and teams with proper attribution.
 We will not limit anyone’s right to use their work.
-These proprietary rights are required for us to publish and share the material without any restrictions both online and in print (we are hoping to publish a book of the best submissions)!
+These proprietary rights are required for us to publish and share the material without any restrictions both online and possibly in print.

 Q: Our firm is considering a submission.
 Will a juror from a competing firm judge our submission?

-A: The judging process consists of several rounds of judging and resembles a March Madness basketball bracket so we can avoid any potential complications and yet get submissions viewed as many times as possible.
+A: The judging process consists of several rounds of judging and resembles a sports tournament bracket so we can avoid any potential complications and yet get submissions viewed as many times as possible.
 All submissions will advance through the judging bracket anonymously.

 Q: What if my submission can fit into two categories?

-A: Submit in the most natural category and make note of the potential crossover in your text response.
+A: Submit in the most natural category or you can submit the same idea in two categories.
 Also, jurors will have the prerogative to switch a submission to a new category if they think it better aligns in a new category.